Expect More from the Networking: DDoS Mitigation by FITT in Named Data Networking: Evaluation of NDN's DDoS Resilience

-We first disabled cache in all routers so that the result will only be affected by NDN's Interest aggregation.
-As shown in Figure~\ref{fig:no-cache}, Interest aggregation can withhold traffic from attackers (red dotted line) to the server (blue solid line).
-We then introduced cache to see how it can suppress traffic even more.
-As shown in Figure~\ref{fig:with-cache}, it is apparent that the number of Interests reaching $P$ decreases because of the caching capacity (i.e. forwarder's Content Store), which is because intermediate nodes along the path will serve future same Interests with cached Data (the freshness of cached Data is 4 seconds in our simulation).
+Figure~\ref{fig:interest-aggregation-caching} demonstrates NDN's DDoS resilience to static (Valid-S) Interest flooding with NDN's intrinsic properties, i.e., Interest aggregation and in-network cache.
+To be more specific, we first disabled cache in all routers so that the result will only be affected by NDN's Interest aggregation.
+As shown in Figure~\ref{fig:no-cache}, NDN can withhold traffic from attackers (red dotted line) to the server (blue solid line).
+The more available names are used, the less traffic NDN can retain.
+We then introduce cache capacity of 200 data packets in Figure~\ref{fig:with-cache}.
+It is apparent that the number of Interests reaching $P$ decreases because of the caching capacity, which is because intermediate nodes along the path will serve future same Interests with cached Data (the freshness of cached Data is 4 seconds in our simulation).

 The two figures indicates that the effect of Interest aggregation and cache is lower when an attacker can use a bigger set of Interest names to attack the victim.
 This is because larger the name set, smaller the chance of two Interests carrying the same name and smaller the chance to hit a previous cached Data packets.